The theme park has been criticized because the new addition to this Magic Kingdom attraction does not resemble 45 at all

 **No other president’s robot has been criticized the way Trump’s has**

 No other robot that makes part of the attraction has been criticized the way Trump’s has.
 When looking at pictures, one can tell that the resemblance is not 100% there, but none of them is as far from reality as 45.
 This is what has encouraged theories such as the one that the robot was originally Hillary Clinton, or that it is the company’s conscious effort to make a bad robot, as a means of political protest or resistance.

 Donald Trump himself recorded the speech the robot gives

 As has been customary with every president who has been in office since Bill Clinton, the Trump robot “delivers his oath of office before going into a speech: ‘From the beginning, America has been a nation defined by its people.
 At our founding it was the American people who rose up to defend our freedom and win our independence’, Mr Trump's figure says.
 ‘It was why our founders began our great constitution with three very simple words: We the people.
 Since that moment, each generation of Americans has taken its place in the defence of our freedom, our flag, and our nation under God’”, as ABC News reports.

-Due to the attraction being closed since January, no one has experienced the Trump addition just yet.
-Once the attraction reopens, will it receive more criticism or will Twitter settle down?
+Due to the attraction being closed since January, no one has experienced the Trump addition in real life yet.
+Once the attraction reopens, will it receive more critics or will Twitter settle down?

 Latin American Post | Laura Rocha Rueda